cncf/glossary/content/en/runtime.md

 Runtime helps address these challenges by providing a standardized and containerized execution environment.
 It [abstracts](/abstraction/) away the underlying infrastructure details, enabling applications to be deployed and run consistently across different cloud platforms or environments.
-The runtime environment includes features like [container orchestration](container-orchestration/), automatic [scaling](/auto-scaling/), service discovery, and fault tolerance, simplifying the deployment, management, and scaling of applications.
+The runtime environment includes features like [container orchestration](container-orchestration/), automatic [scaling](/auto-scaling/), service discovery, and fault tolerance, simplifying application deployment, management, and scaling.

 A runtime allows developers to focus on building and shipping applications without worrying about specific infrastructure details.
 It provides [portability](/portability/), scalability, and resilience, allowing applications to dynamically adapt to changing conditions and handle increased workloads efficiently.